MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 Test alert functionality by simulating risky activity in a test environment.
 For example:

-- Tag an account as a honeytoken account, and then try signing in to the honeytoken account.
+- Tag an account as a honeytoken account, and then try signing in to the honeytoken account against the activated domain controller.
 - Create a suspicious service on your domain controller.
 - Run a remote command on your domain controller as an administrator signed in from your workstation.